iic-jku/osic-multitool/README.md

 ## Initialization of SKY130 PDK and tools

-Use `iic-osic-setup.sh` to setup or update a complete analog/digital IC design environment in Ubuntu/Xubuntu.
+Use `iic-osic-setup.sh` to set up or update a complete analog/digital IC design environment in Ubuntu/Xubuntu.
 Please see the (documented) script for usage and the installed tools.

 The setup script creates also an initialization script in the user's home directory.
-Use it to setup the environment by running
+Use it to set up the environment by running

 ```shell
 source ./iic-init.sh